iamhitarth/hitarthsharma.com/src/posts/2015-06-08--the-suitcase-of-life/index.md

 43% of my time was spent on Entertainment and Social Networking!

-This means that on average I spent almost <em>half of my time on a computer</em> reading people's statuses, liking their selfies and watching <a href="https://www.youtube.com/watch?v=9h5mwoTwDBk" target="_blank" rel="noopener">babies taste lemon for the first time</a> on YouTube!
+This means that on average I spent almost _half of my time on a computer_ reading people's statuses, liking their selfies and watching <a href="https://www.youtube.com/watch?v=9h5mwoTwDBk" target="_blank" rel="noopener">babies taste lemon for the first time</a> on YouTube!

 I always knew Facebook and YouTube were a time drain, but I also thought that other lesser and weaker minded people were the ones susceptible to the charms of these sites.